kragen/derctuo/transaction-per-call.md

 look at the pending changes so far made by each of the functions on the stack so far.
 And implementing edit-and-continue in the debugger becomes substantially easier under some circumstances when you can restart the function you've just edited.
+Also, being able to see which transactional variables are being *depended on* at each level in the call stack is also a potential boon to debugging, sort of like `strace` at a per-function level.

 Rolling back to the beginning of the function and re-executing it is also a particularly simple way to support on-stack replacement